spriteg/TshirtVault/replit.md

 ## Overview

 This is a full-stack t-shirt inventory management application built with React, Express, and PostgreSQL.
-The application allows users to create, read, update, and delete t-shirt records with size, color, and quantity information.
+The application requires user authentication and allows authenticated users to create, read, update, and delete t-shirt records with size, color, and quantity information.
 It features a clean, modern UI inspired by Linear and Notion's design principles, with support for both light and dark themes.

+**Key Features**:
+- **Authentication Required**: Users must log in with email/password (or social auth) via Replit Auth to access the application
+- **Protected Inventory**: All inventory data and operations require authentication
-**Key Feature**: Inventory is displayed grouped by color, with all sizes and quantities for each color shown inline on the same line as the color name.
+- **Grouped Display**: Inventory is displayed grouped by color, with all sizes and quantities for each color shown inline on the same line as the color name

 ## User Preferences